-TIP: try also optimization calculator.
+TIP: also try an optimization calculator.

-An SEO dashboard will assist in identifying website areas that need improvement, top converting keywords, top-performing sites, and much more.
+An SEO dashboard will assist in identifying website areas that need improvement, top conversion keywords, top-performing sites, and much more.
 The aim of SEO, among other things, is to drive traffic to a website or specific page through internal linking, back-linking, and keyword tracking.

 Good example: Ahrefs

 Ahrefs provides you with a great performance visualization of your SEO efforts (as well as your competitor’s performance).

 Dashboard for eCommerce Marketing